Headless Browser in NodeJS with Puppeteer [2024]

 page.setDefaultNavigationTimeout(0);

-// Navigates to the page to be scraped
+// navigates to the page to be scraped

-await page.goto('https://scrapeme.live/shop/');
+await page.goto('https://www.scrapingcourse.com/ecommerce/');

 const names = await page.$$eval('.woocommerce-loop-product__title', (nodes) => nodes.map((n) => n.textContent));

-console.log('Number of Pokemon: ', names.length);
+console.log('Number of products: ', names.length);

-console.log('List of Pokemon: ', names.join(', '), '\n\n\n');
+console.log('List of products: ', names.join(', '), '\n\n\n');

-// Closes the browser instance
+// closes the browser instance

 await browser.close();